endless-sky/endless-sky-wiki/wiki/CreatingSales.md

         depreciation 105
 ```

-Added in **v0.10.9**, the above example would make any planet with the "Random Sparrows" "shipyard stock" have a 70% chance of selling 2 Sparrows which have deprecated for 105 days.
+Added in **v0.10.9**, the above example would make any planet with the "Random Sparrows" "shipyard stock" have a 70% chance of selling 2 Sparrows which have depreciated for 105 days.

 # Outfitters